 When I first started this whole thing I was biased to the fact that I was likely just going to purchase the system outright and pay for it all up front.
-But I wanted to see what the numbers looked like if I allowed from some leverage.
-My thinking was that if the numbers stilled worked with financing that it might be a better option, so that I could use the capital for something else entirely (like a 2nd investment property in 2016).
+But I wanted to see what the numbers looked like if I allowed some leverage.
+My thinking was that if the numbers still worked with financing that it might be a better option, so that I could use the capital for something else entirely (like a 2nd investment property in 2016).

-Until I modeled this out, I totally missed the fact that because of the ZERO down financing and the relatively up front tax credit (within year 1), that financing with be the best option from both an NPV and IRR stand point.
+Until I modeled this out, I totally missed the fact that because of the ZERO down financing and the relatively up front tax credit (within year 1), that financing would be the best option from both an NPV and IRR stand point.
 This made for a rare situation where I could get the system with no money out of pocket and would have no payback period as the tax credit made it a profitable venture from day 1.

-As a refresher, a positive NPV says that the project is worth considering, and if it was negative then the all bets were off and Solar would be off the table.
+As a refresher, a positive NPV says that the project is worth considering, and if it was negative then all bets were off and Solar would be off the table.
 The IRR is the rate that makes NPV zero and is the rate you use as a comparison of what you could get if you allocated the funds to other investments.
-In this case there is no investment, but the IRR is still very robust at 23%.
+In this case, there is no investment, but the IRR is still very robust at 23%.
 If you model this yourself you will realize that you can’t use the regular IRR calculation in excel, you actually have to use the MIRR (modified IRR) function.

 So, can you guess what company and option I chose?